Hafiz Ibrahim Kawu

-Hafiz Ibrahim Kawu (born 1984) is a Nigerian politician and public administrator who has served in various legislative and executive capacities.
-He is the current Executive Commissioner of the National Pension Commission (PenCom), appointed on 07 August 2025 by President Asiwaju Bola Ahmed Tinubu, GCFR.
+Hafiz Ibrahim Kawu (born on 16th January 1984) is a Nigerian politician and public administrator who has served in various legislative and executive capacities.
+He is the current Executive Commissioner (Technical) National Pension Commission (PenCom) representing the Northwest, appointed on 07 August 2025 by President Asiwaju Bola Ahmed Tinubu, GCFR.

 Early life and education

-Kawu was born in 1984 in Kano State, Nigeria.
-He attended Fouad Lababidi Islamic Academy in Abuja then attended Bayero University, Kano, where he earned a degree in Chemistry.
+Kawu was born on 16 January 1984 in Kano State, Nigeria.
+He attended Fouad Lababidi Islamic Academy in Abuja and later attended Bayero University, Kano, where he earned a degree in Chemistry.

 Political and public service career

 Special Assistant to the Vice President (2015–2019)

 From 2015 to 2019, Kawu served as Special Assistant to the former Vice President of Nigeria, Professor Yemi Osinbajo, SAN, GCON, focusing on political strategy, constituency engagement, and policy coordination.

 Member, House of Representatives (2019–2023)

 In the 2019 general elections, Kawu was elected as the Member representing Tarauni Federal Constituency in the House of Representatives under the platform of the All Progressives Congress (APC).
 During his tenure, he contributed to legislative debates, oversight functions, and constituency projects.